-The telemetry (MQXR) service writes errors it detects into mqxr\n.log, and the queue manager writes errors into AMQERR01.LOG; see
+The telemetry (MQXR) service writes errors it detects into $mqxr_n.log$, and the queue manager writes errors into AMQERR01.LOG.

-- 4. Attempt to isolate the problem by running another client. - See Verifying the installation of MO Telemetry for further information
+4. Attempt to isolate the problem by running another client.

+See Verifying the installation of MQ Telemetry for further information.